monoscope-tech/apitoolkit-landing/blog/how-to-implement-error-monitoring-in-golang/index.md

 Think of Apitoolkit as a centralized hub for all your Go application's errors.
 It meticulously gathers them, sorts them out, and presents them in a way that's both technical and approachable.

-## How to setup error reporting in Golang with APItoolkit
+## How to setup error reporting in Golang with monoscope

 1. Install the apitoolkit package: go get -u github.com/apitoolkit/apitoolkit-go
 2. Import the package in your Golang file: import apitoolkit "github.com/apitoolkit/apitoolkit-go"